H-Ali13381/mnist-modified-LeNet/README.md

 # mnist-modified-LeNet
-Streamlit application running a modified LeNet-5 trained on MNIST in PyTorch
+Streamlit application running a modified LeNet-5 trained on MNIST built in PyTorch

 (under construction)